kysely

 • Allows you to return data from modified rows.

-On supported databases like PostgreSQL, this method can be chained to insert, update and delete queries to return data.
+On supported databases like MS SQL Server (MSSQL), this method can be chained to insert, update, delete and merge queries to return data.

 Return one column: